api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 ### Ropsten

 You need to get a provider URL.
 This will be used both by the deployed Airnode and by you while interacting with contracts.
-If you will be working on Ropsten:
+If you will be working on Ropsten follow these two steps.

 1. Go to [Infura](https://infura.io/), create an account and get a Ropsten provider URL
 2. Replace `https://ropsten.infura.io/v3/{YOUR_KEY}` in your `.env` file with the URL you got from Infura

 Adapt the steps above if you will be using another chain.
 Note that you can use any other provider or your own node.
 However, if you will be deploying your own Airnode, the provider endpoint must be publicly accessible (i.e., `127.0.0.1:8545` will not work).

+This tutorial can be run on these supported chains.
+- Ropsten
+- Rinkeby
+- Goerli
+- xDai
+- Fantom

 ### AWS Cloud Credentials

-*(If you wish to skip Step: #1 you do not need AWS cloud credentials.)*
+*If you wish to skip Step: #1 then you do not need AWS cloud credentials.*

 Read [Creating cloud credentials](../guides/provider/deploying-airnode.md#creating-cloud-credentials) to create your cloud credentials.
 Place them at `/config/.env`, similar to [/config/example.env](config-examples/example-env.md).
 Do not confuse this `.env` file with the one in the project root that keeps your mnemonic phrase and provider URL.